Watynecc/Dollop/README.md

-This's my frist Project so for this game I choose Python and Pygame because they are the most simple for beginner game development and it's for focusing on Game Logic than in the code I just need Work In My Machine
+This's my frist Project so for this game I choose Python and Pygame because they are the most simple for beginner game development and it's for focusing on Game Logic than in the code I just need work In My Machine TM